 - shortness of breath

 Tell your doctor if you’re experiencing any of these symptoms.
 A simple blood test can show if your hemoglobin levels are low.
 These are the parts of red blood cells that carry oxygen.

 If your hemoglobin levels are too low, your doctor may reduce the dose of your hepatitis C medications.

 For those with a history of depression, some older medications used to treat hepatitis C can actually make depression worse.

 Depression can lead to feelings of extreme tiredness and lack of energy.
 Depression is one of the side effects of interferon therapy, even in people who’ve never experienced depression before.

-A review of medical studies from 2012 found that 1 in 4 people taking interferon and ribavirin for hepatitis C develop depression during treatment.
+A review of from 2012 found that 1 in 4 people taking interferon and ribavirin for hepatitis C develop depression during treatment.
 Fortunately, these medications aren’t currently used in treatment.

 If you have a history of depression, it’s important to make sure you talk with your doctor about controlling the condition with antidepressants or cognitive behavioral therapy.

 Contact your doctor if you experience the following symptoms of depression during treatment, even if you’ve never received a diagnosis of depression: